 The school values highly, good behaviour, kindness and service to others.
 We promote these values in our pupils through a system of recognition and reward.
+The overarching principle of our rewards system centres on how rewards (and sanctions) can, and should, be used to positively reinforce appropriate student attitudes and behaviours, and to discourage inappropriate attitudes and behaviours.

 These include the use of:

-- A merit system to reward good behaviour - Praise, positive feedback, commendations and awards - House points for positive behaviour and effort - Contact with parents/carers using praise letters and postcards - Written and verbal expressions of thanks and praise at every opportunity.

-including in weekly assemblies, end of term Presentation Assemblies and our annual Awards Evening
+- A house point system to reward good behaviour - Praise, positive feedback, commendations and awards - House points for positive behaviour and effort - Contact with parents using praise letters and postcards - Written and verbal expressions of thanks and praise at every opportunity, including in weekly assemblies, end of term Presentation Assemblies and our annual Awards Evening - House points awarded also for competitions across the curriculum, most often seen in sports and the performing arts but also used in lessons